Errors in J

 And perhaps with this article I can make it a little bit easier for you as well to troubleshoot common errors in writing J programs.

 Just like every other part of J feels terse and tacit, so do errors have a little bit of mystery and magic about them.
-My experience with errors is usually:
+My experience with errors so far looks like this:

 And then somehow most of the time it resolves the problem.
-But then something kept bugging me: I encounter all those errors, but I don’t actually know how to deliberately cause them.
-If I know how to deliberately bring about a dreaded domain error, then surely I can more confidently solve my issues and the four-step process shown above might become a little easier.
+But then something kept bugging me.
+I encounter all those errors, but I don’t actually know how to deliberately cause them.
+If I know how to deliberately bring about a dreaded domain error, then surely I can more confidently solve my issues and the preceding four-step process might become a little easier.

-We will take a look at all the errors I have encountered so far, and then show a minimal piece of code that will deliberately cause them.
-Then we will discuss mitigation strategies for each error and in the end have the cathartic experience of having learned something new about this wonderful language.
+We take a look at all the errors I have encountered so far, and then show a minimal piece of code that can deliberately cause them.
+Then we discuss mitigation strategies for each error and in the end have the cathartic experience of having learned something new about this wonderful language.

 As a side note, my J version is